omkarcloud/google-maps-scraper/fields.md

 ### Core Identifiers & Info
 - PLACE_ID
-- KGMID (Knowledge Graph Machine ID) - unique id for each business on Google Maps
+- KGMID (Knowledge Graph Machine ID) - unique id for each business on Google Maps.
+PLACE_ID can be null, but KGMID can never be null.
+Use this as the unique identifier.
 - CID
 - DATA_ID
 - NAME